btr1975/automation-framework/README.md

 **This is not meant to be in production, this is a development environment**

+## Assumptions

+1. You know the basics of [Docker](https://www.docker.com/).
+2. You know the basics of [Docker Compose](https://docs.docker.com/compose/).
+3. You know the basics of [Docker Swarm](https://docs.docker.com/engine/swarm/).

 ## General Information

 * The base Makefile is meant to be used with Docker Swarm